facelessuser/coloraide/docs/src/markdown/distance.md

 ### Delta E CIE94

-!!! success "The ∆E~94~ distancing algorithm is registered in `Color` by default"
+/// success | The ∆E~94~ distancing algorithm is registered in `Color` by default
+///

 Delta\ E                                 | Symmetrical           | Name            | Parameters
 ---------------------------------------- | --------------------- | --------------- | ----------